Tammar wallaby: Use in science

 In 2011, the tammar would become the second marsupial to have its full genome sequenced after the grey short-tailed opossum.
 The researchers found "innovation in reproductive and lactational genes, rapid evolution of germ cell genes, and incomplete, locus-specific X inactivation".
 The researchers also found new HOX genes that control gene expression, as well as new microRNAs.
 Genes for producing milk were shown to be novel while gonad genes appeared to be more conserved.
+Prior to the full genome sequencing of marsupials, the identification and characterization of important immunological components were limited in most marsupial species.
+The current sequencing and annotation of whole marsupial genomes have been useful for the further understanding of marsupial immune systems by simplifying the characterization of immune molecules in marsupials, and has aided in biomedical research.
 A 2017 molecular study of the tammar and the mink found the potential involvement of EGF, FOXO, CDKN1A in controlling mammalian embryonic diapause.
+IL-10 and IL-10Δ3 are conserved in the tammar showing their immune system can respond to pathogens similarly to other eutherian mammals using these same immune components.

 A compound in the milk of the tammar wallaby called AGG01 has the potential to be a new and effective antibiotic.
 AGG01 is a protein, and in laboratory tests has proven to be far more powerful than penicillin.
 It kills many types pathogenic bacteria (both Gram-positive and Gram-negative) and at least one fungus.
 Subsequent analysis of the genome has led to the finding of several cathelicidin peptides, which could also be used as antibiotics.
 The foregut of the tammar wallaby contains species of bacteria belonging to the phyla Bacillota, Bacteroidota and Pseudomonadota.
 New species have been discovered: WG–1 of Pseudomonadota and TWA4 of Bacillota.
 These bacteria produce less methane than others and do not require CO2 to survive.
 This has important environmental implications, as this information could be used to reduce carbon production in livestock.